Find Affordable College Courses

 Salt Lake City, UT

-University of Utah did quite well in this year’s ranking of the best value schools for natural resources conservation students.
-It came in at #9 on the list.
-Located in the city of Salt Lake City, U of U is a public college with a fairly large student population.
+University of Utah came in at #9 in this year’s edition of the Best Value Natural Resources Conservation Schools in the Rocky Mountains Region ranking.
+Located in the city of Salt Lake City, U of U is a public college with a very large student population.

 U of U excels when it comes to quality.
 It’s ranked in the top 20% of all schools on our Best Natural Resources Conservation Schools in the Rocky Mountains Region list.